House advances bill rejecting Trump's border wall emergency

 Nevertheless, Republican Senator Thom Tillis, in an opinion article published in the Washington Post, said he backed Trump on border security, but would vote for the resolution because he “cannot justify providing the executive with more ways to bypass Congress.”

-At least two other Republican senators, Susan Collins and Lisa Murkowski, have said they will likely support the measure, too.
+Republican Senator Lisa Murkowski on Tuesday told reporters she would back the resolution.
+Previously, her Republican colleague, Susan Collins had said she likely would support the measure, too.
 For it to pass the Senate, at least one more Republican vote would be needed, assuming all Democrats and two independents back it.

 Reporting by Susan Cornwell, Richard Cowan, Amanda Becker and Doina Chiacu; editing by Kevin Drawbaugh, Jonathan Oatis and Steve Orlofsky